arashsm79/synqronix/README.md

 2. Download the data from this link and put it in `/data` folder: https://gcell.umd.edu/.
 3. Once qBraid Lab loads, run the `run_models.ipynb` notebook.
     (Adjust the parameters as needed.)
+This will output the results, including training and validation loss and accuracy, F1 score and ROC-AUC scores for GCN and QGCN respectively.

 # 🧠 Mouse Auditory Cortex: Network Analysis with QGNNs